docker-compose.yml

 Managed database

 For teams using a managed database (RDS, Cloud SQL, etc.), point DATABASE_URL at your instance.
-Ensure the pgmq extension is available — on AWS RDS, enable it via the shared_preload_libraries parameter group.
+Requirements:

 docker run -d \